Sunbed safety advice

 Our trading standards officers support all the safety messages around sunbed use and have carried out checks on Derbyshire tanning salons to make sure they're all sticking to the law.

-A lot of information about the dangers of using sunbeds is available, but to bring it all together in one place, we've issued a three-minute video explaining the risks and how people can keep themselves safe.
+A lot of information about using sunbeds is available, but to bring it all together in one place, we've issued a three-minute video explaining the risks and how people can keep themselves safe.

 The video explains the risks of using sunbeds, including skin cancer, sunburn and eye damage, and warns that if you have a certain skin type you shouldn't use them at all.